- Learn Linux

 I guess it's fairly typical of most people that sit the exam, that the areas I use the most (e.g. General GNU and UNIX commands) are the areas I scored the highest and the area I do the least (X - Windows), is the area I scored the lowest.
 It's not that I don't actually use X , but that I don't get involved in the low level configuration.
 It's configured by most distributions as standard and involves very little reconfiguration.

 I've been asked whether it's possible to take the exam without having done any revision.
 If you are a big Linux user and have a good grasp of the commands then it may be possible to pass the exam without any revision.
 You should however consider that you now need to know about both package management formats, and that you really need to know the switch options for a lot of the commands, and not just the options that you use on a regular basis.

 I do use Linux a fair amount, and other UNIX operating systems even more.
-I only found out I would be able to take the exam a few days before, so I didn't get much chance to revise, but I did work my way through the LPIC 1 Exam Cram 2 by Ross Brunson book.
+I only found out I would be able to take the exam a few days before, so I didn't get much chance to revise, but I did work my way through LPIC 1 Exam Cram 2 by Ross Brunson.
 This was useful (apart from the bit about RPM vs. Debian - which was understandably out of date in the book).

 The next step is to take the 102 exam, which will qualify me as a "Junior Systems Administrator".
 A bit insulting, but then there are two more exams to be classed as an Intermediate Systems Administrator.
 The Advanced Systems Administrator exam(s) is still under development.

 Now the revision starts for LPIC 102, or at least it will when I get some spare time...